 4. Where was the object found?
 What else was found with it?

 5. Where was the object originally located?

 6. What was the object used for AND/OR why was it made?

 7. Which society made this object?
-What information about the society does this object provide?
+What does information about the society this object provide?

 8. Who made OR who commissioned this object?

-9. When we discuss objects in class, we look at projected images on a screen.
+9. When we discuss objects in the class, we look at projected images on a screen.
 How does the physical presence of the object effect or change our perceptions?

 -> Include any relevant vocabulary words from the Abacus to Zeus textbook or from class handouts.
 Vocabulary words should be italicized for easy identification, and words must be used accurately and appropriately to qualify.

 -> Include a works cited page to document any research; if you reference information from the museum, make sure to cite that as well.

 WIKIPEDIA IS NOT A CITABLE SOURCE IN A COLLEGE RESEARCH PAPER.
 Students are STRONGLY discouraged from citing dictionary or encyclopedias.